shahid739/Calibrated-Multimodal-Distress/README.md

 The paper evaluates additive background noise at 20, 15, 10, and 5 dB SNR; AMR-NB channel compression at 12.2 kbps; 10% VoIP packet loss with mean burst length 3 packets; transcript corruption at 10%, 20%, and 30% WER; and combined 15 dB + 15% WER, 10 dB + 25% WER, and 5 dB + 35% WER conditions.
 Five perturbation realizations are used per condition with seeds 13, 29, 47, 101, and 202.

-The manuscript states that acoustic noise is drawn from MUSAN and that transcript corruption follows a Wav2Vec 2.0 ASR-derived phoneme-confusion process with substitution/deletion/insertion proportions 60%/20%/20%.
-See `NOTEBOOK_ALIGNMENT_REQUIRED.md` before using the current public notebook to regenerate these specific robustness tables.

 ## Inspect and verify archived paper values